deAtog/react-google-maps/packages/react-google-maps-api/README.md

 @deatog/react-google-maps-api

+> This library was forked from @react-google-maps/api v2.20.7.
 > This library requires React v16.6 or later.
 To use the latest features (including hooks) requires React v16.8+.
 If you need support for earlier versions of React, you should check out [react-google-maps](https://github.com/tomchentw/react-google-maps)
 > Versions starting 12.20.0 should support React@19.